impiza/image-mangle/README.md

-ImgEncode
+Image Mangle
 =========

-A drag and drop JavaScript tool for base64 encoding images.
+A JavaScript tool for base64 encoding images.